Impact

 Risk and Exploitability

 With a CVSS score of 4.3 the weakness falls into the medium‑severity range.
 The reported EPSS is less than 1 % and the issue is not listed in CISA’s KEV catalog, indicating a low likelihood of widespread exploitation at this time.
-The attack requires the victim to visit a malicious web page that supplies a crafted form; therefore the primary vector is client‑side phishing or drive‑by attacks.
+Based on the description, it is inferred that the attack requires the victim to visit a malicious web page that supplies a crafted form, so the primary vector is client‑side phishing or drive‑by attacks.
+The flaw stems from an insecure trust boundary (CWE‑863) and insufficient data validation (CWE‑940), allowing the browser to treat data from one origin as safe for another and leading to cross‑origin data leakage.
 While the impact is confined to confidentiality, it could enable attackers to harvest stored passwords and associated data for malicious use.

 OpenCVE Enrichment